The-OpenROAD-Project/OpenROAD/src/pdn/doc/define_pdn_grid.md

 The `-macro` flag is used to declare that this grid definition is for macros in the design.
 All macro cell instances will have this grid, but this list of instances can be filtered using the `-instances`, `-cells` and/or `-orient` arguments

+The `-grid_over_pins` flag specifies that the power grid should be added only over the area where power/ground pins are located.
+If this flag is not specified, then the grid will be placed over the whole macro.

 The `-instances` argument filters the list of instances for which this grid applies, such that only the specified instances are retained.
 The `-cells` argument filters the list of instance for which this grid applies, such that only instances of the specified cells are retained.
 The `-orient` argument filters the list of instances for which this grid applies, such that only instances of the specified orientation are retained.